Edge LED Backlight: The

 Internet to download map information.

-from your home network, such as photo (JPEG), music (MP3/WAV), and
+various content from your home network, such as photo (JPEG), music (MP3/LPCM),

-video (AVCHD/MPEG) files stored on your Windows 7 PC (or other DLNA
+and video (AVCHD/MPEG2) files stored on your Windows 7 PC (or other DLNA

 Certified media server) on the Sony HDTV.
-The TV can be
+Up to 10 media servers can be

 and music files to a separate USB storage device.